Health, Wellness and Safety

 Find additional health resources on our Health and Wellness page.

-Which health services are available while classes are online?
+Which health services are available for the fall semester?

 University Health Services (UHS) remains available with adjusted services to best meet the needs of our community at this time.